• Skip to primary navigation

 Rice Krispie Treat broken in half to show texture.

-How long do rice krispie treats last?
+How long do rice crispy treats last?

-Good question.
 They taste best the day you make them.
 They can be kept for several days if you cover them tightly.

-Can I refrigerate rice krispie treats?
+Can I refrigerate rice crispy treats?

 Sure!
 They tend to get hard when cold.
 So allow them to sit at room temperature before enjoying.